ganeshgitrepo/Amount-of-WTFs-per-Project/README.md

 	Warning: : In CLASS [wtf.per.project.model.DummyPojoImpl] :
 	CONSTRUCTOR 'DummyPojoImpl(java.lang.String)' => WTF?!
 Dude..
 WTF?!

 The library also provides a custom JUnit test runner class.
-The runner takes a package name through @ScanPackage annotation and scans all classes/interfaces under the package and its sub-packages for WTFs occurances.
-The runner uses a test class internally to assert whether the code is still infested with WTFs.
-I implemented my own metadata analysis logic in order not to be dependent on third party libraries like Reflections (which is a very good tool btw!)
+The runner consumes package name, annotation class and search filter through @Grep annotation (used in conjunction with @RunWith).
+The runner scans .class files under the given package, its sub-packages and JARs for the given annotation (for example WTF.class) occurances.
+You can also filter out classes from scanning by providing String regex pattern to @Grep.
+The runner uses a test class internally to assert whether the code is still infested with WTFs (or any other annotation class set in @Grep).

+I am using reflection to analyze the .class files within given package, its sub-packages and any JAR files found.
+At first I was using third party library called 'Reflections' for this task (which is a very good tool btw!), but I ended up dropping it.
+I did not want to have third party dependencies and implemented my own meta data analysis in order to keep the library size small.

-If assertion fails (WTFs found present in the code), the test class generates metrics about how many WTFs are there and where.
-These metrics are part of the assertion failure message.
+If runner's test assertion fails (given annotation like @WTF found present in the code), the test class generates metrics about how many WTFs are there and where.
+These metrics appended to the assertion failure message.
 For example, the following is the example of the custom JUnit runner:

 	@RunWith(WTFsPerProject.class)
-	@ScanPackage("wtf.per.project")
+	@Grep(packageName = "wtf.per.project.model", classNameFilter = ".*", annotationClass = WTF.class)
 	public final class WTFsPerProjectRunner {

 	}